bgaber/multi-cloud/README.md

 Main Steps
 ----------
+This project will be completed in two phases.
+In Phase I the entire solution will be implemented on AWS.
+In Phase II the Phase I solution will be broken into three pieces and implemented on three different cloud providers.
+Here are the four main steps of Phase II:

 1. Create a simple web page that takes a picture via a mobile device or computer webcam.
 2. Save that picture to a storage service on **Cloud Provider 1**.
 3. Upon saving that image, trigger a serverless process that calls out to an Image Recognition service on